piermafrost/GEOCLIM5_sulf/README.md

 Check the following before completing the steps outlined below:
 * check if gfortran is installed by typing `gfortran` onto the command line
     * there may be conflict issues between ifort and gfortran (these instructions are meant for ifort compiler)
-    * if the command is recognized, then gfortran is installed, and may need to be removed
+    * if the command is recognised, then gfortran is installed, and may need to be removed
 * XCode is (probably) required - make sure it is installed, up to date, and the licence has been accepted
     * to accept the licence: `sudo xcodebuild -license`
 * if something went wrong with the installation, make sure that the source directories (zlib, hdf5, netcdf) are "fresh"